-Outcome

-3. We will deliver smart, responsive and effective regulation that positively impacts on Scotland's charity sector and its beneficiaries.
+Outcome 3.
+We will deliver smart, responsive and effective regulation that positively impacts on Scotland's charity sector and its beneficiaries. and targeting our regulatio out what to expect when sub e the right resources to focu pere required.

-By increasing our use of technology, being explicit about what to expect when submitting information to us and targeting our regulation, we will make sure we have the right resources to focus on our core activities and to use our powers to hold charities to account where required.

 How will we do it?
 We will replace our existing risk framework with a high-level description of the regulatory risks and issues faced by charities which will set out for OSCR and stakeholders how and where we will target our work.
 We will use the data and information we hold about charities to prepare and deliver focused support and guidance.
 We will review and adapt how we gather information through surveys to ensure we have the best possible picture of public and stakeholder trust and confidence in charities.
 We will use our existing and new powers to hold trustees and charities to account where necessary, for instance by removing charities from the register which fail in their duty to engage with us and report to the public.
 We will increase the use of automated solutions to complete routine interactions and updates from charities, so that well-run, compliant charities can get on with their business with minimal demand from us.
 We will make it easy for charities to fulfil their obligations through digital channels and make interactions with OSCR 'digital by default'.
 We will better differentiate between what we expect from and how we deal with small, simple, volunteer-run charities and larger, more complex organisations.
 This includes the information we require in charities' annual returns to us, financial reporting requirements and the provision of guidance on compliance.
 We will better manage the expectations of parties who raise concerns about charities and are interested in our inquiries so that we can focus on completing inquiries and taking action, rather than reacting to queries.
 We will use and share our experience and data to inform the wider discussion on charities and regulation promised by Scottish Ministers.